PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed T2 cleanup to check if there is active subscription
   * fixed brokerage and copyArchive for RU
   * changed insertNewJob not to insert metadata when it is empty
   * fixed killUser to kill jobs gradually